 It’s no secret that your dietary choices can have a profound impact on your health.

 One of most popular diets involves Mediterranean food.
-It’s been heavily researched since it first captured attention more than 60 years ago.
+The Mediterranean diet and foods included in its plan have been heavily researched since it first captured attention more than 60 years ago.

-It’s called the Mediterranean diet.
-Research shows it may be able to help reduce the likelihood of conditions such as heart disease and Alzheimer’s.
+Research shows the Mediterranean diet may be able to help reduce the likelihood of conditions such as heart disease and Alzheimer’s.

 Is this healthy diet the right eating plan for you?